EvanBartel/Electronics-club-Meeting-4-26-2023/README.md

 1. Wi-Fi LED Control Project: Turn the built-in LED on and off using a web interface served by the ESP32.
 2. Bluetooth LED Control Project: Control the built-in LED through a Bluetooth serial monitor.

+## Uploading the Sketch

+1. Connect the ESP32 development board to your computer using the USB cable.
+2. In the Arduino IDE, select the correct ESP32 board from the `Tools > Board` menu.
+3. Set the correct COM port from the `Tools > Port` menu.
+4. Click the "Upload" button in the Arduino IDE to upload the sketch to the ESP32.

 ## Wi-Fi LED Control Project